timnetworks/cfk-skeleton-structure/README.md

     * Values and Culture
     * People
     * Join Our Team
-    * Financials
-    * 25 Years of Change
   * Our Work
     * The CFK Model
     * Programs
     * Schools
     * Impact
-    * Imperative for Change
+    * 25 Years of Change
   * Take Action
     * Ways to Give
     * Volunteer